mrofisr/crush/README.md

-# Rust Project
+# Crush Project
-Init project to learn Rust
+Caddy but made by Rust